grafana/pyroscope/docs/sources/configure-client/trace-span-profiles/go-span-profiles.md

 <!-- ## Using tracing exemplars manually

-If you're not using open telemetry integration you can still use exemplars storage to store profiles associated with some execution context (e.g individual HTTP / GRPC request).
+If you're not using open telemetry integration you can still use exemplars storage to store profiles associated with some execution context (e.g. individual HTTP / GRPC request).
 To create exemplars you need to tag specific parts of your code with a special `profile_id` tag, for example, in golang you could do this:
 ```golang
 pprof.Do(ctx, pprof.Labels("profile_id", "8474e98b95013e4f"), func(ctx context.Context) {
   slowRequest()